The global transmission of COVID-19 has likely shifted your daily routine all over the place.

 At Farnell Mechanical, Inc., we’re dedicated to making your house more relaxing.
 That’s why we sell Lennox® air quality products, which are the most exhaustive solution you can buy.

-We’re also more than merely your heating and cooling support.
-We want to be sensitive to the health of you and your family.
+We’re also more than merely your heating and cooling company.
+We're concerned about the health of you and your family.
 That’s why we’re taking added precautions when we come to your house.

 *Based on in-duct testing that shows Healthy Climate® filters reduce airflow restriction.
 Greater restriction of airflow creates a greater load on a unit’s fan motor, increasing energy consumption.